Tap to display sub-menu choices,

 - SIT Study Abroad Alumni Scholarship – This is an automatic scholarship to recognize and support students who participate in two or more SIT Study Abroad programs.
 The scholarship will be applied to a student’s second term of study with SIT.
 The scholarship is $1,000 for a semester program or $500 for a summer program.

-A number of competitive scholarships are also available to SIT students who demonstrate a very high level of financial need.
 These scholarships are available through the generous support of individual donors and foundations:

-- Jean Winchell Scholarship for students with very high financial need.
+- Jean Winchell Scholarship.
+For students with very high financial need.
 Preference will be given to students from public colleges and universities and minority-serving institutions.
 Awards range from $3,000 to $7,000.

 - The Richard and Dale Levy India Scholarship – $5,000 is awarded to one student participating in a semester program in India.